Texas's DWI Implied Consent Laws: Refusing Blood or Breath Alcohol Test

 If you are stopped for driving while intoxicated (DWI), can you refuse chemical testing?

 Texas's "implied consent" law requires all drivers lawfully arrested for a DWI to submit to chemical testing to determine blood alcohol concentration (BAC) or the presence of drugs in the driver's system.
-(Texas used the term "DWI" instead of "DUI".)

 What's Considered a "Lawful" DWI Arrest in Texas?

+Drivers aren't required to take a blood or breath test unless the officer makes a lawful arrest.
 For an arrest to be lawful, the officer who stops you must have probable cause to believe you've been driving under the influence of alcohol or drugs.

-Blood or Breath Test—Who Gets to Decide?
+Blood or Breathalyzer Test—Who Gets to Decide?

 The officer gets to decide which type of test—blood or breath—you must take.
 But once you submit to the officer's test, you have the right to have a blood test taken within two hours of your arrest by a medical professional of your choice (and at your own expense).